NCEAS/eml/docs/eml-semantic-annotation-primer.md

 Example 5 shows one of the same annotations as Example 4, but this time, it is contained in an `additionalMetadata` section.

-The semantic statements can be read as "'adam.shepherd', the creator (of the dataset), is a person".
+The semantic statements can be read as "'eric.seabloom', the creator (of the dataset), is a person".

 - The *subject* of the semantic statement is the EML `creator` element with the `id` attribute "eric.seabloom".